 After the videos have been reviewed, selected candidates will be invited for a live audition where the applicant will rehearse with a university ensemble.
 Music for this rehearsal will be determined in consultation with the School of Music.

-A recorded audition may be submitted on DVD (preferred) or CD if an in-person audition is an impossibility.
-Recordings must be of professional calibre and should be sent directly to the School of Music.
+A recorded audition may be submitted if an in person audition is an impossibility.
+Recordings must be of professional calibre.
+Check this page for more information.

 The audition program should display a range of performance styles and repertoire.
 All candidates are encouraged to include some repertoire composed within the last fifty years.
 Chamber music may be included up to a maximum of either: 25% of the total audition time OR one work as part of a balanced and varied audition program.
 Applicants may not be asked to play the entire program, but must be prepared to do so.